-- A. Competitors will have between 30 minutes 1 hour of sample roasting time, depending on the sponsored machine type. - B. Competitors will be given 350-500 grams of each green coffee option.
+- A. Competitors will have between 30 minutes and 1 hour of sample roasting time, depending on the sponsored machine type. - B. Competitors will be given 350-500 grams of each green coffee option.
+The exact coffee quantity provided will be confirmed during the competitor orientation meeting.
 Sample roasting must come from these provided samples.
 Competitors may green grade these samples for their own reference during lab practice. - C. Sample roasts are for the competitor's own personal use in order to determine roast parameters and green coffee attributes and will not be submitted for evaluation. - D. Competitors are expected to work in an organized and respectful manner towards other competitors and technical officials. - E. Competitors will receive time calls of 15 and 5 minutes remaining.
 Competitors may not start a new roast if they have less than 5 minutes remaining.